UDL Tip of the Month 2026

 When instructors design rubrics for multiple submission options, this noise can become especially pronounced.
 Criteria that work well for one format may feel awkward, irrelevant, or overly restrictive for another.
 Signal-to-noise thinking provides a way through that problem.
 It starts by identifying the signal, then designing rubric criteria that capture that signal in ways that apply across formats (CAST, 2018; Meyer et al., 2014).
 A "signal-first choice rubric" does exactly that.
 It anchors evaluation to the learning outcomes and uses the same core criteria for each of the assignment options, while at the same time allowing the form of students' action and expression to vary.

-If each of these checklist items can be answered confidently, the rubric is likely doing a good job of keeping the signal clear while allowing meaningful choice across a variety of assignment options.
+The sidebar checklist offers some strategic questions to keep in mind when designing a signal-first choice rubric.
+If each of those items can be answered confidently, the rubric is likely doing a good job of keeping the signal clear while allowing meaningful choice across a variety of assignment options.

 Examples of Signal-First Choice Rubrics Across Disciplines